 A Guide to Snowmobile Trails in Michigan

 Named a top winter family getaway, Munising is the “Snowmobile Capital of the Midwest!”
-Alger County’s groomed snowmobile trial system includes 10 trails and covers 300 miles.
+Alger County’s groomed snowmobile trail system includes 10 trails and covers 300 miles.
 Not only are the trails vast, they are incredibly scenic with gorgeous forests covered in fresh snowfall.
 The area also provides plenty of lodging options for an extended winter getaway.

 The Upper Peninsula isn’t the only place for renowned trails.
-Learn why snowmobilers from all over come to Michigan’s lower peninsula for prime conditions and groomed trails.
+Learn why snowmobilers from all over come to Michigan’s Lower Peninsula for prime conditions and groomed trails.

-- Cadillac has a vast trail system with over 200 miles of groomed trails.
+Cadillac has a vast trail system with over 200 miles of groomed trails.
 The trail system connects north and south, perfect for days on the sled.
 Trails include the White Pine Trail at Fred Meijer White Pine Trail State Park.
 The linear trail is 92 miles long with an 88-mile section open from Cadillac to Grand Rapids.

-- Sanilac is home to 100 miles of meticulously groomed trails, all on private land.
-Enjoy the “Thumbs Up Snowmobile Trail” and experience the beauty and snowfall of an eastern Michigan winter!
+Sanilac is home to 100 miles of meticulously groomed trails, all on private land.
+Enjoy the Thumbs Up Snowmobile Trail and experience the beauty and snowfall of an eastern Michigan winter!
 When in the area, be sure to enjoy a visit to Sanilac Shores Underwater Preserve and the picturesque Port Sanilac Lighthouse.

 With glorious lake-effect snowfall, Allegan County’s 98 miles of trails include perfect conditions for a snowmobile adventure.
 Riders from all over the Midwest venture to Allegan for its prime conditions and beauty.
-Be sure to check out Allegan’s historic streets and take advantage of the many events the city hosts year round!
+Be sure to check out Allegan’s historic streets and take advantage of the many events the city hosts year-round!